centraldereservas/throttler/README.md

 ok      github.com/centraldereservas/throttler  2.313s
 ```

 ## Limitations
-- Not working when using multiple application instances running in different servers.
-Solution: a distributed rate limit control
-  using a master/slave throttle where the master is the only one responsible for the leaky bucket time control.
+- If we have multiple application instances could be possible to overtake the rate limit because the instances do not share the requests channel.
-- The fulfillRequest function always calls `http.Client.Do(http.Request)` but the package could accept the function that has to be called
+- The fulfillRequest function always calls `http.Client.Do(http.Request)`.
-  in the `throttler.Request`.
-The problem is that the response channel (stored in the `throttler.Request`) will be unknown in compile time and
-  it could be different from call to call.

 ## References